gravity-platform/doc/naming.md

 * **Names should say something**<br/>A good name tells you something about the purpose and/or type of the thing.
 A name like `creationDate` is perfect - it's short, it classifies its context as a date and a creation context.
 What more do you want?
 Alway pick names that tell the user something.
 * **Do not reinvent names**<br/>If you need to name something, *really check* beforehand if the same thing has been named already somewhere.
 Even if you would have a better name, it's often better to take the same "bad" name again to not add more confusion.
 In some cases, yes, let's introduce a new name for an already name thing, but please discuss this.
 * **Keep it simple**<br/>Obviously, we urge you to make up names that mean something.
 But **please** do not overboard.
 NobodyLikesANameThatIsJustObviouslyTooLong.
 If names get too long, you are trying to say to much with it ;-)
 * **You are writing in stone - think and discuss!**<br/>I mean it.
 You are naming something that (maybe) will be used many years to come in different shapes and/or scenarios.
 Time is well worth spent discussing names.
-We all have suffered from bad names in our careers, let's not put others through the same pain.. ;-)
+We have all suffered from bad names in our careers, let's spare others the pain.. ;-)